Kalam cosmological argument: Theories of time

+Temporal becoming

-The Kalam cosmological argument is based on the A-theory of time, also known as the "tensed theory of time" or presentism, in which past and future events do not exist in reality (they have existed, or will exist, but do not exist now) and only the present exists.
-This is opposed to the B-theory of time, also known as the "tenseless theory of time" or eternalism, in which past, present and future events co-exist and there is no privilege to the present other than as a frame of reference.
+The Kalam cosmological argument is grounded in the A-theory of time, also known as the tensed theory of time or presentism, according to which only the present moment exists, the past is no longer actual and the future is yet to be actualised.
+This is opposed to the B-theory of time, also known as the tenseless theory of time or eternalism, in which past, present and future co-exist simultaneously and there is no privilege to the present other than as an indexical frame of reference (analogous to a coordinate labelled "here" in spatial geometry).

-Under the A-theory, the passage of time and temporal becoming are objective and real features of the universe, with objects coming into being and going out of being.
-In the B-theory, temporal passage and becoming are illusions of consciousness.
-Craig explains:
+Under the A-theory, the passage of time and temporal becoming (objects "coming into being" and "going out of being") are objective and real features of the universe.
+Time is dynamic, with a single metaphysically privileged present evolving constantly through a succession of contiguous events.
+In the B-theory, temporal passage and temporal becoming are illusions of consciousness within a static timeline.
+Craig writes:

-"On a B-Theory of time, the universe does not in fact come into being or become actual at the Big Bang; it just exists tenselessly as a four-dimensional space-time block that is finitely extended in the earlier than direction.
-If time is tenseless, then the universe never really comes into being, and, therefore, the quest for a cause of its coming into being is misconceived."
+On a B-Theory of time, the universe does not in fact come into being or become actual at the Big Bang; it just exists tenselessly as a four-dimensional space-time block that is finitely extended in the earlier than direction.
+If time is tenseless, then the universe never really comes into being, and, therefore, the quest for a cause of its coming into being is misconceived.

+He proposes a tensed definition of beginning to exist, incorporating the A-theory conception of coming into being:

+A. Entity x begins to exist at time t if and only if x comes into being at t.

+B. x comes into being at t if and only if: